Advantages and disadvantages of ceramic brake discs

 Current trends and information

-Ceramic brake discs have become increasingly popular in electric and hybrid cars in recent years, with manufacturers developing new technologies to make them more affordable and effective.
+Ceramic brake discs have become increasingly popular in electric and hybrid cars in recent years.
+Manufacturers are developing new technologies to make them more affordable and effective.

-Ceramic brake discs have a significantly longer lifespan compared to steel discs, as shown in the graph below.
+Ceramic brake discs have a much longer service life compared to steel discs, as shown in the chart below.

 Summary

-Ceramic brake discs are an innovative solution that offers numerous benefits, such as increased durability and better performance.
-Despite the higher initial cost, they are an excellent choice for those looking for reliable and effective braking systems.
+Ceramic brake discs are an innovative solution that offers numerous benefits, such as improved durability and performance.
+Despite their higher initial cost, they are an excellent choice for those looking for reliable and efficient braking systems.